algolia/instantsearch-specs/content/widgets/numeric-selector.md

 options:
   - name: transformItems
     description: Function which receives the items, which will be called before displaying them.
 Should return a new array with the same shape as the original array.
 Useful for mapping over the items to transform, remove or reorder them
-note: This component does not need to be implemented and can be removed in major versions.
 ---